designstem/projects/frequency/index.md

 ### Objective

-Students will acquire deeper knowledge about frequency and frame rate while producing artwork on the circles with grid.
+Students will acquire deeper knowledge about frequency and frame rate whilst producing artwork on the circles with grid.

-These circles will be used to replica [stroboscopic effect](https://en.wikipedia.org/wiki/Stroboscopic_effect).
+These circles will be used to replicate the [stroboscopic effect](https://en.wikipedia.org/wiki/Stroboscopic_effect).

 ### Preparation

 > ##### You will need
-Printed grid circles, turntable, scissors, pencils, smartphone/tablet/PC for online tool
+Printed grid circles, turntable, scissors, pencils, a smartphone/tablet/PC for using the online tool.

-Download and print out paper templates to hand over to students.
-You can download them from here
+Download and print out paper templates to hand out to students.
+You can download them from here:

 <a href="./files/frequency_templates.zip" class="tertiary"><f-arrow-icon rotation="90" />Download PDF templates</a>

 > ##### <f-fact-icon size="small" /> Printing tips
-1. Print the sheet 100% size, onesided
+1. Print the sheet 100% size, one-sided.
-2. Print more than 1 sheet for every student
+2. Print more than 1 sheet for every student.

-Students have to find the precise spinning speed to demonstrate the effect through the lens of smartphone / tablet / PC camera using the frame rate tool.
+Students have to find the precise spinning speed to demonstrate the effect through the lens of a smartphone / tablet / PC camera using the frame rate tool.

 <a class="tertiary" href="../frequency_camera">Open framerate camera app</a>

 </f-notes>

-<f-icon-heading icon="activity" size="small">Let's now observe our experiment trough the lens of a camera!</f-icon-heading>
+<f-icon-heading icon="activity" size="small">Let's now observe our experiment through the lens of a camera!</f-icon-heading>

 # Make a spinning animation II

 -

-<span class="bullet">1</span> First you need paper templates with spokes
+<span class="bullet">1</span> First you need paper templates with spokes.

 <a href="./files/frequency_templates.zip" class="tertiary"><f-arrow-icon rotation="90" />Download set of PDF templates (.zip file)</a>

-<span class="bullet">2</span> Draw in between the spokes
+<span class="bullet">2</span> Draw in between the spokes.

-<span class="bullet">3</span> Have the paper to rotate on the turntable
+<span class="bullet">3</span> Rotate the paper on the turntable.

-<span class="bullet">4</span> Experiment with turntable speeds so the lines (strokes) will stop
+<span class="bullet">4</span> Experiment with different turntable speeds until the lines (strokes) stop.

-<span class="bullet">4</span> Observe the rotation on your smartphone / tablet / computer and adjust the framerate:
+<span class="bullet">4</span> Observe the rotation on your smartphone / tablet / computer and adjust the frame rate:

 <a class="tertiary" href="../frequency_camera" target="_blank">Open framerate camera app</a>